newpapers/newpapers.github.io/index.md

 [**Tegan Maharaj**](http://www.teganmaharaj.com/) is a PhD student at Mila, advised by Chris Pal.
 Her recent research aims to bring together the fields of deep learning and theoretical ecology with active projects in ecosystem modeling and deep networks, including work collecting datasets, in multi-agent RL, counterfactual inference, and meta-learning.

 [**Amy Tabb**](https://amytabb.com/) is a researcher working at the intersection of computer vision, robotics, agricultural automation, and plant phenotyping.
+She develops algorithms and systems to perceive aspects of plants for agricultural automation and plant phenotyping using computer vision and robotics.

 [**Khimya Khetarpal**](https://kkhetarpal.wordpress.com/) is a PhD student at the McGill Reasoning and Learning Lab, advised by Doina Precup, whose research spans reinforcement learning, computer vision, and robotics.
 She is working towards building systems that are able to perceive the world similar to human perception allowing them to reinforce learning and evolve with time just like humans.